Inclusive wealth: Methodology

-given a forecast of how produced, human, and natural capitals, as well as other flow variables, evolve in the economy in question.
+given a forecast of how produced, human, and natural capital, as well as other flow variables, evolve in the economy in question.

 Practically, shadow prices act as a weight attached to each capital, resulting in the measure of wealth, or:

 In practice, W and IWI can be used interchangeably, although they can differ in that IWI also uses shadow prices on the margin.
 In addition, the unit of IWI is monetary rather than utility.

 This does not affect the sustainability assessment overall.

 Natural capital

 The components of natural capital include renewable resources (agricultural land, forests, and fisheries) and nonrenewable resources (fossil fuels and minerals).

 The inclusion of fossil fuels within an indicator that tracks sustainability may appear counterintuitive because fossil fuels are often considered liabilities or stranded assets.
 The mechanism assumed in the IWI framework is the business-as-usual scenario of the imperfect economies that form the basis of our societies.
 The shadow price of any type of natural capital represents its marginal contribution towards social wellbeing.
-In this context, the potential benefit of fossil fuels for driving investment in other types of capital, outweighs the drawbacks of the social costs of carbon.
+In this context, the potential benefit of fossil fuels for driving investment in other types of capital outweighs the drawbacks of the social costs of carbon.

 Non-renewable resources

 Non-renewable natural capital resources are oil, coal, natural gas, minerals and metals.
-To measure a fossil fuel, data measures the stock and compared to data from other years, in order to develop a time-series that reflects accurate flows.
+To measure a fossil fuel, data measures the stock and is compared to data from other years, in order to develop a time series that reflects accurate flows.
 The unit shadow price for non-renewables is the price net of extraction cost, also called the rental price.
 The rental rate of the total price is assumed constant.
-Ideally, the marginal cost of extraction should be used for corresponding remaining stock, but this is hard to obtain.
-The accounting for minerals is similar to that used for fossil fuels.
-For rental rates, the sectoral rental rates of different mineral industries are used, as well as U.S. Geological Survey data.